emuehlstein/direwolf-display/README.md

 Highlights:

 - Writes `/etc/direwolf.conf` using `infra/templates/direwolf.conf.j2`, including
-  SharPi audio defaults (`plughw:2,0`), PTT on `/dev/ttyUSB0` (RTS), optional digipeater rules, APRS-IS settings, and RF/IG PBEACON entries when coordinates are supplied.
+  SharPi audio defaults (`plughw:2,0`), PTT via the CM108 GPIO (or disabling PTT for receive-only profiles), optional digipeater rules, APRS-IS settings, and RF/IG PBEACON entries when coordinates are supplied.
 - Installs the `direwolf.service`, `direwolf-display.service`, and `direwolf-tail.service`
   units and reloads systemd.
+- When the `rtlsdr` profile is selected, also enables `rtl-power.service` and the bundled rtl_fm audio pipeline for receive-only IGate operation.
 - Installs the `sa818` Python package and configures the SA818-based SharPi:
   `scripts/run_direwolf.sh` auto-programs frequency, squelch, bandwidth, tones, and filters via `uv run -- sa818 …` before launching Direwolf.